Particular/docs.particular.net/transports/msmq/distributor/index.md

 The distributor process is restricted by hardware parameters such as disk and network IO.
 If a single endpoint does not fully utilize either of these parameters, then it is possible to host multiple distributor processes on a single server.

-Ensure you are monitoring your servers using infrastructure monitoring tools to verify if hardware isn't becoming a bottleneck.
+Monitor servers using standard infrastructure monitoring tools to verify if hardware isn't becoming a bottleneck.

 ## Deployment configurations